Caracas Distrito Federal, Venezuela Travel Guide

 The facilities for departing travelers at CCS are basic.
 You find some duty-free shops, limited food and beverage options, and waiting areas.
 Wi-Fi can prove unreliable.
 Do not expect extensive amenities or entertainment options.

-Confirm your flight status with your airline 24-48 hours before departure.
+Confirm your flight status with your airline 24-48 hours prior to leaving.
 This keeps you informed about any schedule changes or delays.

-If online check-in is available, complete it to streamline your airport experience.
+If online check-in-in is available, complete it to simplify your airport experience.

 Prepare passport and boarding pass for exit immigration procedures.

 Confirm your flight status with your airline 24-48 hours before departure.
-This keeps you informed about any schedule changes or delays.
+This maintains you informed about any schedule changes or delays.